 CISS MLI offices in Toronto and North Vancouver may plan overnight or multi-day trips to places of interest.
-We will let you know the options once you are here.
+An outline of trips being offered for 204-25 will be shared with you prior to arriving so you can plan accordingly.
 Participation is voluntary and details, pricing and sign up deadlines will be shared once you are in Canada.